randovania/randovania/docs/GLOSSARY.md

 ## Trivial

 A [Logical Requirement](#requirement) which is always considered possible to meet, regardless of the player's current [Resources](#resource).

+## Vanilla

+An unmodified copy of the game.

 ## Victory Condition